qrovira/TinyMojo/README.md

 It also avoids sequentiality on the generated URLs by using [Crypt::Skip32](https://metacpan.org/pod/Crypt::Skip32).

+## DOCKER DEPLOY

+Docker files are provided to bootstrap a working Tinymojo, including an image for the webapp that will run on hypnotoad, and a separate instance for the database, initialized with empty tables and a _admin_/_password_ user.

+You can manage it via `docker-compose` (eg. `docker-compose up -d`).

+Remember to update all configuration, session, datbase and user secrets!

 ## CONFIGURATION

 All configuration is done through the default [Mojolicious::Plugin::Config](https://metacpan.org/pod/Mojolicious::Plugin::Config) plugin,